szeider/mcp-dblp/instructions_prompt.md

 ## Important Requirements

 - Use ONLY the DBLP search tool to find entries - never create citations yourself!
+- **USE BATCH/PARALLEL CALLS**: When you have multiple citations to search, make parallel tool calls in a SINGLE request rather than sequential calls.
+This is much more efficient.
+  - Example: Search for 5 different papers in one request with 5 parallel search calls
+  - You can mix different tool types: searches + author lookups + venue info in one batch
 - BibTeX entries MUST be copied EXACTLY and COMPLETELY as they appear in DBLP (including all fields, formatting, and whitespace)
 - The ONLY modification allowed is changing the citation key:
   - For example, change "DBLP:conf/sat/Szeider09" to just "Szeider09"